UBC-MDS/DSCI554_Project/Milestone3/report.md

     ## 1   5 -56.951
     ## 2   2 -57.170 -3 0.4385     0.9322

-This model provides an even worse fit compared to the null model.
+This model provided an even worse fit compared to the null model.

-Lastly, we try modelling an interaction between `friend_with_prog`, and `prog_exp`.
+Lastly, we tried modelling an interaction between `friend_with_prog`, and `prog_exp`.
 The rationale here is that the effect of having a friend or family member with programming experience may vary based on personal programming experience.
 For example, a student with more than 1000 hours of programming experience may not benefit from having a friend or family member with programming experience because they already have the programming that the friend or family member might otherwise help them with.
 On the other hand, a student with no programming experience probably stands to benefit far more if they have a friend or family member who can help them with coding.

 ``` r
 # Modeling a possible interaction